 Have you ever met someone so cool that you wanted to become them except without being weird?
 (She wants me to make it clear that she’s just being silly in these photos.)

 In support of her son, she decided to stop eating gluten as well.
 Within 4 weeks, she noticed her back stopped hurting and started reading into the side effects of gluten, one being inflammation.
-Next on the docket, her love handles started to go away.
+Next, her love handles started to go away.
 That’s when things really started changing for Chrysta and she started educating herself on food and slowly eliminating a few more harmful additives and foods that spike your blood sugar.
 The struggle was not just her own.
 July 31st 2014, her husband fell off a ladder and crushed his heel bone.
 It was so mangled, the doctors called it hamburger foot.
-After having 5 surgeries in a span of 9 months, he was on intense antibiotics and they believe it was the first surgeon (not admitting to it) who stuck an 8 inch rod through the back of his foot which caused a bone infection.
+After having 5 surgeries in a span of 9 months, he was on antibiotics and they believe it was the first surgeon who stuck an 8-inch rod through the back of his foot which caused a bone infection.
 Over the course of 30 consecutive days admitted to the hospital, she was cooking for him every day and driving his meals across Edmonton because hospital food is anything but healing.
 Doctors were throwing painkillers at him from every direction, one of which led to suicidal thoughts and he couldn’t move and she had to call an ambulance for him.
 After that horrifying experience, he obtained his medical marijuana card and began his healthy eating journey.
-“So he’s almost as crazy as me, if you say the word Sugar, oh my God, he’s off on a tangent.”
-He then began Bikram yoga instead of physiotherapy and now he is walking fine after being told his foot should have been cut off.
+“So he’s almost as crazy as me.
+If you say the word Sugar, oh my God, he’s off on a tangent.”
+He then began Bikram yoga instead of physiotherapy and now he is walking fine after being told his foot should have been removed.

 She brought up something I think is very important, and it’s that your journey doesn’t have to start all at once.
 When people ask her how she did it, she doesn’t like to say, “Well, I don’t eat _____, _____, ____ and definitely never eat ______.”
 She’d rather tell the story because people start these lifestyle changes and give up because it’s too hard and they feel overwhelmed.
 It’s vital to understand we didn’t all just wake up one day and start making gourmet paleo crepes and not struggle.
 She mentions the sacrifice of time, which is also a huge one for me.
 You have to make time to cook, it’s more expensive if you’re eating all organic but otherwise your only real investment is time.
 Neither of us actually knows how much Kraft Dinner costs anymore so don’t take our word for it.